quanganh206/quanganh206.github.io/_posts/2017-02-16-nice-weather-tizen-application.markdown

 Prepair nice images and icon for your app to submit and wait.
 Be patient, Tizen Store test team will work on it about 3 or 4 business days.
 And send you a report with some errors or defects, you must work on it and repeat submit app process.
 After 3 or 4 times maybe your app will available in Tizen Store.
 With me I remember 4 times.

+If you have questions or suggestion please give comments here, so I can follow.

+Quang Anh - 16th Feb 2017

 [tizen-command-line]: https://developer.tizen.org/dev-guide/web/2.3.0/org.tizen.mobile.web.appprogramming/html/ide_sdk_tools/command_line_interface.htm